samsonleegh/convai_smile/README.md

 - [Footer](#footer)

 ## Model Architecture
-The model uses transfer learning whereby the underlying model is the [pre-trained GPT model](https://github.com/huggingface/transfer-learning-conv-ai) (by HuggingFace) on the [PERSONA-CHAT](https://arxiv.org/abs/1801.07243) 10k chit-chat dataset from Facebook.
+The model uses transfer learning whereby the underlying model is the [pre-trained ConvAI GPT model](https://github.com/huggingface/transfer-learning-conv-ai) (by HuggingFace) on [PERSONA-CHAT](https://arxiv.org/abs/1801.07243), a 10k chit-chat dataset from Facebook.
 A few innovative features of the model include the incoporation of persona descriptions and dialogue history during training.
 These training inputs help with the consistency of bot personality while incorporating context of previous dialogue.
 To do so, token embeddings from GPT for each segment are concatenated, together with position and segment embeddings to demarcate the segment type as shown below. <br><br>
 The model is termed "Double-Head" as it undergoes a multi-task training where one head will compute language modeling predictions while the other head will predict next-sentence classification labels.
 For more details please refer to HuggingFace's [comprehensive article](https://medium.com/huggingface/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313) on their model training<br><br>
 ![Double-Head](./images/training_doublehead.png) <br><br>

 For the updated model, two new dialogue sets are introduced.
-The primary motive of adding in counselchat dialogue dataset is to introduce a level of quality response on mental health questions by users.
+The primary motive of adding in counselchat dialogue dataset is to introduce a level of <b>quality response on mental health questions</b> by users.
 On the site, verified therapists respond to questions posed by users, the most helpful response will be upvoted by users.
 There are 31 topics ranging from depression to sleep improvement.
 By training the bot to give 'meaningful' replies learnt from counselchat therapists, the model hopes to bring a level of quality empathy to the bot.
 The next dataset is taken from scripts of movies - Before Sunrise Triology.
-This serves as a test to incorporate interesting dialogues and for users to experience talking to on-screen characters from movies they enjoy watching.
+This serves as a test to incorporate interesting dialogues and for users to <b>experience talking to on-screen characters from movies</b> they enjoy watching.
 One learning is to ensure scripts are taken from movies with limited characters and settings.
-As characters interact differently with other characters for different settings, movies with too many characters and plots generally does not fit well as training dataset. <br><br>
+As characters interact differently with other characters in different settings, movie dataset with too many characters and plots generally causes low model performance. <br><br>
 A gridsearch is done during training to pick the best parameters.
 An early stop is used on language model F1 score.
 The selected specification are as follows:

 | Specification | Details |